 4. Make Your Emails Short and Sweet

-A long email feels overwhelming.
+According to marketing advisors, a long email feels overwhelming.
 This is especially true with ecommerce.
 If you try to mention every product in your lineup in a single email, your subscribers will just click away.

 Try to focus on one idea per email.
 If you’re sending one email per week, you can quickly inform your subscribers about your top products.
 Just focus on one at a time.